-XyAlgebra is a highly interactive first algebra course, including many brief explanatory sections and extensive practice problem sets for each major topic of a standard Algebra I syllabus.
+XyAlgebra is a highly interactive first algebra course, with many brief explanatory sections and extensive practice problem sets for a standard Algebra I syllabus.
 All problems have randomly-generated coefficients and variables.
-All multiple-step problems accept step-by-step solutions.
-XyAlgebra encourages the student to enter as many steps as necessary.
-XyAlgebra responds to each student step as an instructor would, providing that student with helpful feedback appropriate to that step of that solution method.
-Any equivalent step is accepted, regardless of method.
-When xyAlgebra detects an incorrect step, it immediately shows the student either a hint (a suggested type of step to do next) or a complete appropriate next step suitable at that point of that student’s solution.
+When posing a problem, xyAlgebra encourages the student to enter as many steps as necessary, and responds to each step as an instructor would.
+Any equivalent step is accepted, regardless of method, and the Next Step Generator can suggest a reasonable next step at any point.
+When the Equivalence Checker detects an incorrect step the Next Step Generator suggests how to continue correctly.
+For an executable demo of the xyAlgebra Equivalence Checker and Next Step Generator, see the bottom of the Download Page.